The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 So there's just no justification for it.

-So some somebody somewhere in the bowels of pharma came up with a brilliant talking point to counter that, which is it doesn't matter whether the kids have have uh any comorbidities because their risk factor is youth itself, which there are diseases where being young makes you vulnerable.
+So somebody somewhere in the bowels of pharma came up with a brilliant talking point to counter that, which is it doesn't matter whether the kids have any comorbidities because their risk factor is youth itself, which there are diseases where being young makes you vulnerable.

-Well, in fact, this was we we talked about this a lot early in COVID.
+Well, in fact, this is, we talked about this a lot early in COVID.

-Because usually infectious diseases do attack the very young and the very old and the infirm, which is to say people with comorbidities that are put them at particular risk of this particular thing.
+Like, this is so unusual because usually infectious diseases do attack the very young and the very old and the infirm, which is to say people with comorbidities that put them at particular risk of this particular thing.

 Yeah.